cwmoss/emil/README.md

 # emil

-microservice for transactional email
+self hosted microservice for transactional, templated based email

-self hosted email service
+WIP - this is work in progress!

 ## goals